 Sometimes all of your data relates to a single place.
 Perhaps you want to show the distance of customers from your regional office, for example.
 In this case, you would include the office location as the first row in your spreadsheet (after headers).
 Your customer data would go below your office location.
 Then copy-paste the whole spreadsheet into our easy mapping tool.
 In Advanced Options, select "Calculate (straight line) distance from first address.”
 Now your map will display markers according to distance from the office location.

-The map above uses the distance feature to display major earthquakes in California relative to San Francisco.
+This map uses the distance feature to display major earthquakes in California relative to San Francisco.
 While you can see there have been a handful nearby, there are other areas in the upper north and southern California with a similar number of quakes.

 It's time to take your spreadsheet and perform data analysis with the visualization tools provided by BatchGeo.
 Make a map today.